kubenest-cloud/guides/jellystack/README.md

 ### Prowlarr

-Open Prowlarr UI, navigate to `Indexers` (left side menu) and your prefered indexers.
+Open Prowlarr UI, navigate to `Indexers` (left side menu) and add your prefered indexers.
 These indexers are used by Prowlarr when looking for files to download.
 Make sure to have at least 3-4 good indexers in place.
 Search on-line for advice on the best indexers for the content you're looking for.